wyattscarpenter/guide-to-c/readme.txt

 #there are commands to set the code to a certain state in history, but these are finnicky enough that I always look them up to make sure I'm doing the right thing

-X. And Beyond!
+6.4.
+And Beyond!

 Consult the internet or appropriate documentation to learn about other libraries, features of C I may not have mentioned, etc.

 Appendix A: Exercises

-These exercises are well documented elsewhere, so I will merely mention them, in approximate order of difficulty, and leave it up to you to look them up, specify them precisely, and attempt them: Hello World, repeat the user's name back to them, BMI calculator, FizzBuzz,
+These exercises are well documented elsewhere, so I will merely mention them, in approximate order of difficulty, and leave it up to you to look them up, specify them precisely, and attempt them: Hello World, repeat the user's name back to them, BMI calculator, FizzBuzz, nim,